-The statistic shows the total population of Australia from 2004 to 2014.
+The statistic shows the total population of Australia from 2010 to 2013, with projections up until 2020.
 In 2012, Australia had a total population of about 22.9 million people.

 Population of Australia